ome/omero-documentation/omero/sysadmins/websockets.rst

 -------------

 The :property:`omero.client.icetransports` OMERO.server configuration property
-must be changed, see the documentation for details.
+must be changed.
+See the linked documentation for details.

 You can override the default ``ws`` and ``wss`` ports with the properties ``omero.ports.ws`` ``omero.ports.wss``.